syedirfanx/LLM-Learning-Journal/README.md

 ## How to Use

-You can browse the folders to find detailed documentation and runnable code.
+You can browse the files to find detailed documentation and runnable code.
 Feel free to fork, clone, or contribute!

 ---